ViceLL/MyBook2.0/README.md

 - [React](https://reactjs.org/) as Frontend Framework
 - [Firebase](https://firebase.google.com/) as Cloud Authentication and Database Service

-### Description:

-- I have build a "Facebook Clone with REACT JS for Beginners!" with Clever Programmer @ Youtube.

 - WORKS:
   - Login with Google
   - Ability to add comment wtih image (no upload only image url) to main wall visible to everyone.